Resident-centred care with collaborative roles Resident Everyone working together

 • RACF updates, peer sharing, and case discussions

-• You operate as an independent RACF GP, either full-time or part-time, visiting one or more aged care facilities.
-You don’t need a physical clinic.
-Some GPs work fully mobile; others set up a home office.
-GPAC-N helps configure your ideal setup with software, billing, registration, and secure communications all handled.
-You focus on patient care—we take care of the rest.
+If you’re a Solo GP, you operate as an independent RACF GP, either full-time or part-time, visiting one or more aged-care facilities.
+You don’t need a physical clinic; some GPs work entirely mobile, while others base themselves from a home office.
+GPAC-N provides your practice infrastructure — software, billing, secure communication, and compliance systems — so you can focus entirely on patient care.

 • Item descriptionJoining GPAC-N is straightforward.
 Here's how: